 \end{theorem}

 In Section \ref{sec:lattices} we show that proving Theorem \ref{thm:main} reduces to a lattice point count in anisotropically expanding domains --- this is the content of Lemma \ref{lem:sumrepresentation}.
 Our main theorems in the lattice point counting context are Theorems \ref{thm:maingeneral} and \ref{thm:pwswindows} of which Theorem \ref{thm:main} is then a special case.
-These theorems follow a different line of argument, and give a better discrepancy bound when $\psi$ grows at speed $\mu$ at infinity, but we postpone the technical statement to Section \ref{sec:lattices}.
 Note that by the Khintcine-Groshev Theorem (also see \cite{BjorklundHartnick}) the property of being $\psi$-repellent for $\psi(t)\asymp t^{\mu}$, and hence our results, hold in a conull set of lattices.

 In Theorem \ref{thm:maingeneral} we assume that the search region is a strictly convex domain satisfying some boundary curvature assumption described later, whereas Theorem \ref{thm:pwswindows} merely assumes that the search region has finite perimeter, so that balls and cubes are special cases, respectively.
 A simple self-contained proof of the asymptotic \eqref{eqdef:discrepcandp} is included along the way to Theorem \ref{thm:main}.
 We also formulate in Section \ref{sec:acceptance} a corollary of Theorem \ref{thm:main} for discrepancies of frequencies of $r$-patterns in cut and project sets, see Theorem \ref{thm:frequency}.